 When you understand this, you unlock a treasure trove of INTJ insights:

-- Our first instinct in an emotional discussion is to ask questions.
+- Our first instinct in an emotional discussion may be to ask questions.
 We’re gathering data.

 - When you’re hurt, we want to figure out the cause and fix it.

-- Reassuring language does not reassure us.
-Insights and solutions do.
+- Comforting language might not reassure us, but insights and solutions do.

 - If we express our feelings, we’re only hypothesizing.
-We’re not sure how we feel.
+We may not be certain of how we feel.

 - We need closure.
 We cannot be “over” a fight without closure.